Uppsidan/Uppsidan.github.io/HowTo.md

 Project Title should be something that helps understand what it is or does.
 "Moesha experiment 2" is not a good title.
 "Dice game using JavaScript" is better.

 ### Screen Shots
 Optional but can be cool, but don't overdo it.
-Create a folder like "media" or "screenshots" and put the pictures there.
+Create a folder like "media", "screenshots" or "docs" and put the pictures there.

 ### Description
 What it does

+Wy you made it

 What Technology is used